ekuris-repos/ccpr_root/docs/ccpr/getting-started/onboarding.md

 ## Welcome to CCPR!

 ### What is CCPR?
-The Central Controlled Prompt Repository (CCPR) is our organization's system for:
+The Central Code Prompt Repository (CCPR) is our organization's system for:
 - Managing AI prompts across all departments
 - Ensuring quality and compliance in AI interactions
 - Sharing knowledge and best practices